greivinlopez/skue/README.md

 }
 ~~~

-If the `skue.DatabasePersistor` we are using was properly implemented then sending a nil reference instead of the `skue.MemoryCacher` should not broke anything.
+If the `skue.DatabasePersistor` its properly implemented then sending `nil` instead of the `skue.MemoryCacher` should not broke anything.

 ### The database layer